Federal Rules of Evidence

 Student Notes:

+Limitation (a) is the familiar requirement of first-hand knowledge or observation.
 Limitation (b) requires testimony to be helpful in resolving issues.
 The rule assumes that a lawyer can be expected to display his witness at best advantage.
 If not, cross-examination and argument will show weaknesses.
+If attempts are made to introduce meaningless assertions which amount to little more than choosing up sides, exclusion for lack of helpfulness is called for by the rule.

 Rule 702.
 Testimony by Experts